How to measure the optimality of word or gesture order with respect to the principle of swap distance minimization: Discussion

 We have investigated the problem of the minimization of $\averageswapdistance$ under the constraint that the distribution of probabilities is fixed.
-We have seen that the optimal probability arrangements are obtained by following a traversal of the permutohedron graph and assigning the probabilities in non-increasing order as a new vertex is encountered (Figure \ref{fig:optimal_probability_arrangement} top).
+We have seen that the optimal probability arrangements are obtained by following a traversal of the permutohedron graph and assigning the probabilities in non-increasing order as a new vertex is encountered (\cref{fig:optimal_probability_arrangement} (a) and (b)).
 Such strategy is reminiscent of the one that is needed to solve the problem of compression, the minimization of the average code length $L$, in the non-singular coding scheme \citep{Ferrer2019c}.
 In that setting, probabilities are sorted in non-increasing order and assigned to strings following a breadth-first traversal (BFS) of the coding tree (a tree where two strings $s$ and $t$ are joined if adding a symbol at the end of $s$ produces string $t$).
-For the minimization of $\averageswapdistance$ one also needs to follow a BFS of the permutohedron but not all breadth first traversals produce an optimal arrangement in general (the BFSs in Figure \ref{fig:optimal_probability_arrangement} top do while the BFSs in Figure \ref{fig:optimal_probability_arrangement} bottom do not).
-Future research such investigate if a specific BFS also applies to $n > 3$.
+For the minimization of $\averageswapdistance$ one also needs to follow a BFS of the permutohedron but not all breadth first traversals produce an optimal arrangement in general (the BFSs in \cref{fig:optimal_probability_arrangement} (a) and (b) do while the BFSs in \cref{fig:optimal_probability_arrangement} (c) and (d) do not).
+Future research should investigate if a specific BFS also applies to $n > 3$.